stlun/DiabetesDoc/README.md

 # DiabetesDoc

-*Copyright 2017 Stephan Lunowa*
+*Copyright 2013-2017 Stephan Lunowa*

-Content
+###Content
 * What is DiabetesDoc
-* Installation
+* Installation and dependencies
 * Usage
-* Licence
+* License

 ## What is DiabetesDoc
 DiabetesDoc is a software to save and transform the data of your diabetes therapy which are read by a Accu-Chek SmartPix device.
-This software can automatically save the data from the SmartPix device on your hard drive in a format which is also compatible for use with unix/linux.
+This software can automatically save the data from the SmartPix device on your hard drive in a format which is also compatible for use with Unix/Linux.
 Additional Output of the data as diary in .PDF-format is possible.

-## Installation
+## Installation and dependencies
+For this software, you need to have a current *Java Runtime* as well as *bash* installed. *convert* is recommended, but not necessary.
+Additionally you need an Accu-Chek SmartPix device.

 To install the software in a local directory, you need to clone or download the git project and run the `install.sh` script in its main directory.
-Additionally you need a current install of *python3* and a Accu-Chek SmartPix device.

 ## Usage
 After you have read your devices with the Accu-Chek SmartPix device, you have to start the script